 Cynthia Rudin is an Associate Professor of statistics at MIT associated with the Computer Science and Artificial Intelligence Laboratory and the Sloan School of Management.
 She also directs the Prediction Analysis Lab.

-She works on machine learning and knowledge discovery problems relating to data-driven prioritization.
-Previously Rudin was an associate research scientist at the Center for Computational Learning Systems at Columbia University, and prior to that, an NSF postdoctoral research fellow at NYU.
+Rudin's interests are in machine learning, data mining, applied statistics, and knowledge discovery (Big Data).
+Her application areas are in energy grid reliability, healthcare, and computational criminology.
+Previously, Rudin was an associate research scientist at the Center for Computational Learning Systems at Columbia University, and prior to that, an NSF postdoctoral research fellow at NYU.

-Rudin holds an undergraduate degree from the University at Buffalo, and received a PhD in applied and computational mathematics from Princeton University in 2004.
+Rudin holds an undergraduate degree from the University at Buffalo where she received the College of Arts and Sciences Outstanding Senior Award in sciences and mathematics, and three separate outstanding senior awards from the departments of physics, music, and mathematics.
+She received a PhD in applied and computational mathematics from Princeton University.

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.